 Where an employee is placed on short time i.e. working hours or pay are temporally reduced by 50% or more, annual leave entitlement will be based on actual hours worked.

 Employees do not accrue annual leave while on a temporary lay-off, an absence by strike, a career break or during a period of unpaid leave.

 For the purpose of the Organisation of Working Time Act, 1997, the leave year runs from 1st April to 31st March each year.
-However, there is no restriction on employers using a different 12 month period provided the same leave year is used consistently.
-For example, many employers have amended this in order for their leave year to run from 1st January to 31st December each year.
+However, employers are not prohibited from using a different 12-month period as long as the same leave year is used consistently.
+Many employers, for example, have changed this so that their leave year runs from January 1st to December 31st each year.

 Under the Organisation of Working Time Act, 1997 employees have their holiday entitlement calculated in one of the following ways:

 Employees working at least 1,365 hours in a leave year will be entitled to four working weeks’ annual leave entitlement.

 For example, an employee works Monday to Friday, 9am to 5.30pm = 37.5 hours per week worked excluding breaks.